 Style is subjective.
 Our test team of dirtbag ski bums, former fashion students, and cosmopolitan mountain towners brought a whole range of experiences and opinions to the scores.
 Your opinion may vary further.
 In our ratings, we tried to evaluate each piece in context.
 Of course, we considered fit, colors, and versatility.
 What statement does this jacket make?
 Can a wearer pull it off in town and on the hill?
 Will it look out of place in the backcountry?
 Out of place on a snowboard, or on skis?
 We also considered branding, intended use, target demographic, and resort fashion trends over time.
 Nonetheless, you may choose to throw our assessments of style completely out the window.
 And we are fine with that.

 Some of the jackets we evaluated make strong visual statements.
 The Spyder Leader shouts "I'm a SKIER."
 Others such as the Primo Down, Alpha, and Sabre have more understated, neutral looks that blend in on the hill and around town.
 The Lofoten Gore-Tex Pro Shell we reviewed is bright and svelte, more like an alpine climbing hardshell than a ski resort piece.
-The inexpensive Carson Insulated is an outlier, style-wise.
-It has a youthful design intended to suggest your oversized cotton hoody.
-It does so successfully, and this look certainly appeals to some users.

 A handful of niceties augments a well-designed jacket.
 Throughout our tests, we looked for plentiful pockets, ski pass clips and pockets, integrated goggle wipes, and systems to join jackets and pants into an integrated package.